JoJoDataPhysics/JoJoDataPhysics/README.md

 - 👋 Hi, I’m @JoJoDataPhysics
 - 👀 I’m interested in Math, Programming and Physics
-- 🌱 I’m currently learning Rust programming language (started 09/24)
+- 🌱 I’m currently learning Rust (started 09/24)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: "It is darkest at the foot of the lighthouse."